-On last Sunday within few hours I noticed that on my Facebook Wall a particular post was shared by my three different FB friends and I got glued to the caption of it which said: “THE COMMERCIAL THAT’s GOING TO WIN ALL THE AWARDS.”
-It struck me on face, as it came across as “Dishonest Advertising” to me.
+On last Sunday within few hours, I noticed that on my Facebook Wall a particular post was shared by my three different FB friends and I got glued to the caption of it which said: “THE COMMERCIAL THAT’s GOING TO WIN ALL THE AWARDS.”
+It struck me on the face, as it came across as “Dishonest Advertising” to me.
 I curiously clicked the link which took me to a blog “The Ad Woman.”
 The 6 lines blog post talks about a 4 minute+ Video/ TV commercial created for Fortune Oil (an Adani Wilmer product) by Piyush Pandey.

 1) Does advertising agencies make advertisements to win AWARDS or to SELL clients products?
 Is this video repeat of Ford or Kurlon case?
 Though I doubt so in this case.

-I doubt that Piyush will ever place his reputation on stake at this point of his career and create an Ad of Winning Award.
-Even Vineet Trakroo, reacted that “In case of ads which are made to win awards they usually don’t really win.
+I doubt that Piyush will ever place his reputation on the stake at this point of his career and create an Ad of Winning Award.
+Even Vineet Trakroo reacted that “In case of ads which are made to win awards they usually don’t really win.
 Having worked with Piyush 12 years ago and also being the client supervisor for Piyush’s 1st Cannes a bronze on Fevicol TVC, I can say the award was never intended during script stage as the client had rejected 3 scripts till we got it right.”

 4) Even if one is able to justify the copy, what kind of Media Spent will be needed to achieve desired AI and Persuasion Levels by the client?
 I guess this expensive to produce TV ad copy of Fortune will require three to four times higher media spend to do the same job which an Rs.
 20 to 30 lac worth production value TV ad can do with much lesser media spent.
-In tough current market conditions will client be able to achieve the ROMI (return on marketing investment) with this type of advertising, remains a question?
+In tough current market conditions will the client be able to achieve the ROMI (return on marketing investment) with this type of advertising, remains a question?